SandyaS72/SandyaS72.github.io/index.md

 <h3>About us</h3>

-<center>Our team provides a <b>unique interdiciplinary environment</b> bridging computation, engineering, and physiology to understand disease and build precision diagnostic and therapeutic solutions.
-To do this, we harness the most primitive connection between the brain and the body: <b>the autonomic nervous system</b>.</center>
+Our team provides a <b>unique interdiciplinary environment</b> bridging computation, engineering, and physiology to understand disease and build precision diagnostic and therapeutic solutions.
+To do this, we harness the most primitive connection between the brain and the body: <b>the autonomic nervous system</b>.

-<center>We are <b>uniquely positioned</b> as dual citizens of two world-class institutions, <b>UC Berkeley and UCSF</b>, as part of the Computational Precision Health division.</center>
+We are <b>uniquely positioned</b> as dual citizens of two world-class institutions, <b>UC Berkeley and UCSF</b>, as part of the Computational Precision Health division.

 <h3>Our values</h3>